richardcavell/BASICloader/README.txt

 programs from 1980s computer magazines.

 The input file must be a machine language program.
-It can be a plain binary, a Dragon DOS file, an RS-DOS Coco file or a Commodore 64 PRG file.
+It can be a plain binary, an RS-DOS Coco file, a Dragon DOS file, or a Commodore 64 PRG file.
 The Coco, Dragon and PRG formats specify the start location (where the binary blob is loaded to).
-The Dragon and Coco formats specify an exec location as well (where the execution begins).
+The Coco and Dragon formats specify an exec location as well (where the execution begins).
 For binary and PRG files, we assume that execution starts at the start location.